maepigeon/Drawing-app/Client/readme.md

         Go to the webserver's URL in your browser to test/view the app.

 User instructions will be shown on the main page of the app when run correctly.

+Note: url and port used to communicate with the server may have to be changed if the server is on a different url.
+Modify the line const ws = new WebSocket("url:port", "echo-protocol"); to change this.